openstack-charmers/charmhub-lp-tools/README.md

   `--track` latest `--risk` edge to remove the recipe that pushes to the latest/stable track.
 Note it does not remove the revision from the charmhub.
 This is purely managing the recipes in launchpad.
-* `check-builds`: Check the state of the builds available at Launchpad
+* `check-builds`: Check the state of the builds available at Launchpad.
 * `authorize`: Authorize helper to authorize the launchpad recipes to upload to the charmhub.
-Each recipe needs authorization, and this helper will use the filter's used to select the project group, charms, ignored charms, branch to select the charm recipes that need authorizing.
-You will need to log in as the user that can authorize the charm uploads to charmhub.
-This is a different user account than launchpad.
+Each recipe needs authorization, and this helper will use the same filters used to select the project group, charms, ignored charms, and branch to select the charm recipes that need authorizing.
+The Charmhub user that can upload charms will need to be logged in.
+This is a different user account than Launchpad.
-* `request-build`: Request the building of recipes on Launchpad, a check is made on the client side to determine if a new build is really needed, unless `--force` is passed
+* `request-build`: Request the building of recipes on Launchpad, a check is made on the client side to determine if a new build is really needed, unless `--force` is passed.

 Note that `sync` requires the `--i-really-mean-this` flag as it is potentially